 The various Cells' immediate owners may be seen in the corporate structure represented under Sub Section 1.1 of this report.

 The following are individuals owning more than 10% of their respective Cells where applicable:

 The PerfectHome Cell

-In July 2018 Brixworth Investments (UK) Limited acquired 100% ownership of Coleshill Holdings Limited, the immediate parent of the PerfectHome Cell.
+Brixworth Investments (UK) Limited owns 100% of Coleshill Holdings Limited, the immediate parent of the PerfectHome Cell.